LEAD 610 Team Leadership and Conflict Resolution

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 3 other classmates’ threads.
-Each reply must be at least 100 words.
-Each reply should have at least one footnote or citation.
-(CLOs: A, B, C, D)
+Therefore, the student will submit a 300-word thread to the prompts posed and include at least 1 footnote or citation.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads (minimum).
+Each reply must be 100 words.
+Each Discussion must be formatted in the style pertaining to the student’s degree program.
+(CLO: A, B)